webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

   - **New dependencies** is a potential emergent business impact analysis (BIA) concern.
 - **CDN (Content Delivery Network)**
   - form of data caching, for copies of data commonly requested by users.
+- **Change Management**
+  - process used to review, approve, and document any modifications to the resource.
 - **CIA**
   - three main goals of cybersecurity: Confidentiality, Integrity, and Availability.
   - **Confidentiality**: protect assets(data). on those authorized can access.